Advanced-Computer-Lab-2022/KIMOS/README.md

 - **stripe**
     - To Secure transactions
 - **Nodemon**
-    - To restart the server by its own on changes instead of re-running it manually.
+    - To restart the server on its own on changes instead of re-running it manually.

 ## Frontend